Jetavanarama Monastery (Anuradhapura)

 Artefacts

 A large number of artefacts were unearthed during the Jetavana Vihara Project that was carried out at the monastic site by the Cultural Triangle.
-Some of them are presently on the display at Jetavanarama Museum and Colombo National Museum.
+Some of them are presently on display at Jetavanarama Museum and Colombo National Museum.

 Relief sculpture of Mahamaya